jeremytammik/tbc/a/1994_wire_align.md

 And these are the wires within it:

 MikeM615_4-1682684901736.pngMikeM615_5-1682684903736.pngMikeM615_6-1682684905452.png
+-->

 Everything at face value looks like the filters should work, it just seems I am missing something simple.
-Here is the section of code I used just to produce those values, but the BoundingBoxIsInsideFilter is failing on:
+Here is the section of code I used just to produce those values, but the `BoundingBoxIsInsideFilter` is failing on:

 <pre class="prettyprint">
   private List&lt;Wire&gt; WireCollector( ForEachView viewPlan )